EmmaGoodliffe/transcribe-stt/README.md

 - Create development guide
 - Use docker
 - Document how to change to a WAV file programmatically
-- Resolve all passed paths
-- Check existence of all passed files and directories

 [audacity]: https://www.audacityteam.org/
 [google's speech to text api]: https://cloud.google.com/speech-to-text/